ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 We are now ready to use pytraj in Jupyter notebook.
 Let's plot energies from the simulation logs of our equilibration runs.

-First load pandas, and matplotlib modules.
+First load `pandas`, and `matplotlib` modules.
 Then move into the directory where the input data files are located.

 ~~~
 import pandas as pd